Error analysis (linguistics): Steps

-the nature and quantity of errors is likely to vary depending on whether the data consist of natural, spontaneous language use or careful, elicited language use.
+the nature and quantity of errors is likely to vary depending on whether the data consists of natural, spontaneous language use, or careful, elicited language use.

-Corder (1973) distinguished two kinds of elicitation:clinical and experimental elicitation.

-clinical elicitation involves getting the informant to produce data of any sort, for example by means of general interview or writing a composition.

-experimental elicitation involves the use of special instrument to elicit data containing the linguistic features such as a series of pictures which had been designed to elicit specific features.
+The two kinds of elicitation, clinical and experimental, differ as in that clinical elicitation involves getting the informant to produce data of any sort, for example by means of general interview or writing a composition, while experimental elicitation involves the use of special instrument to elicit data containing the linguistic features, such as, for example, a series of pictures which had been designed to elicit the features.